 - Discover Chicago Events

+Unfortunately because of the pandemic, many of our usual programming is not available.
 On this page you will also find a list of virtual activities and events.
 During this time of remote learning, we believe it is important to stay connected with each other and the university community.
-Use these applications for you to stay connected with friends or, your RSO!
+We hope you can use these tools to stay connected with friends or your RSO!

 Virtual Games & Activities